209 Lafayette Street

 Our economic restructuring committee continues to work on helping existing businesses and attracting new businesses to take advantage of opportunities offered by our proximity to the trail.
 For more information please contact us.

-Location – The Redbank Valley trail runs for 42 miles from the Allegheny River to Brookville and also has a 9 mile spur that runs north to Sligo from Lawsonham at Mile Post 6.
+Location – The Redbank Valley trail runs for 42 miles from the Allegheny River to Brookville and also has a 9-mile spur, completed in August 2019, that runs north to Sligo from Lawsonham at Mile Post 6.
 New Bethlehem lies at the midpoint of the trail and is the largest town with a business district between the Allegheny River and Brookville.
-It is the southwest gateway to the 12 ½ county PA Wilds tourism promotional area and the Lumber Heritage Region.
-New Bethlehem is only 65 miles northeast of Pittsburgh.
+It is the southwest gateway to the 12½ county PA Wilds tourism promotional area and the Lumber Heritage Region.
+New Bethlehem is only 60-65 miles northeast of Pittsburgh.
 Access to New Bethlehem is easy via Route 28/66 and from I-80’s Clarion exit 64, south 12 miles on Rt.
 66 or from I-80’s Brookville Exit 78, 18 miles west on Route 28.
-When the trail is fully developed, visitors starting from New Bethlehem will be able to travel in either direction along the very scenic trail which parallels the Redbank Creek.
-Kayaking is already popular on the creek with local residents and with visitors.
+Visitors starting from New Bethlehem will be able to travel in either direction along the very scenic trail which parallels the Red Bank Creek.
+Kayaking is already popular on the creek with local residents and with visitors when water levels are high enough.
+There are several launches along the creek.
+See the Redbank Valley Trails website at www.redbankvalleytrails.org for kayaking launch locations and two great maps.

 Needs –There are great business opportunities for existing businesses to expand services to meet the needs of those who will use the trail, as well as new business opportunities.
 There are a number of vacant properties with good potential.
 Some of the businesses needed are: